-Prior to presentation or discussion of any quasi-judicial item, the Clerk or the County Attorney shall make the following inquiry of Board members: "Has any Commissioner received any oral or written communications regarding the quasi-judicial items heard tonight?
+Prior to presentation or discussion of any quasi-judicial item, the Clerk or the County Attorney shall make the following inquiry of Board members: "Has any Commissioner received any oral or written communications regarding the quasijudicial items to be considered in this hearing?
 If so, please disclose the substance of the communication and identify the person making the communication."